 An alternate to the daisy chain is the USB hub also.
 USB hub plugs into the USB port on the system unit.
 It contains multiple USB ports used to connect many USB devices.

 This port is also called FireWire port.
 It can connect devices such as digital video cameras, digital VCR, color printers, and scanners that require faster data transmission.
 Furthermore, it can connect up to 63 devices together.

 IrDA stands for Infrared Data Association.
 It is also called fast infrared (FIR).
 A wireless device can transmit signals to a computer with IrDA ports.
-Different devices use IrDA port like keyboard, mouse, printers, and digital cameras etc.
+Different devices use IrDA ports like keyboards, mice, printers, and digital cameras, etc.

 |Network Topologies||Network Protocols||Information Technology & Its Components|

 |Booting & Its Process||Differences B/w CLI & GUI||Benefits of Algorithm|